exakat/exakat-docs/Reference/Reports/phpcity.rst

 The Phpcity report represents your code as a city.

 Phpcity is a code visualisation tool : it displays the source code as a city, with districts and buildings.
-Ther will be high sky crappers, signaling large classes, entire districts of small blocks, large venues and isolated parks.
+There are be high sky crappers, signaling large classes, entire districts of small blocks, large venues and isolated parks.
 Some imagination is welcome too.

 The original idea is Richard Wettel's `Code city <https://wettel.github.io/codecity.html>`_, which has been adapted to many languages, including PHP.
 The PHP version is based on the open source `PHPcity project <https://github.com/adrianhuna/PHPCity>`_, which is itself build with `JScity <https://github.com/ASERG-UFMG/JSCity/wiki/JSCITY>`_.